lightbits/lightbits.github.io/euler2/euler2.markdown

             // something...
         return [e / num_patches, dedrx, dedry, ..., dedtz]

-....
-Maybe that's faster?
-We could calculate each derivative as we've done so far, using finite differences, or maybe we're writing in a library that has automatic differentiation?
-Or maybe we want analytic derivatives this time?
+That could be faster?
+We could differentiate each term in the sum as we did for the sum itself, using finite differences, or maybe we want to use a library with automatic differentiation?
+Maybe we want analytic derivatives this time?
 In fact, maybe we shouldn't rewrite this error function at all.
-Maybe we've SIMD-optimized it so even if we do call it twelve times it's still fast?
+Maybe we've SIMD-optimized it so even if we do call it twelve times it's faster than the alternatives?

 <p style="text-align:center;font-size:300%;">...</p>

-To be honest this entire section is a cover story.
-I'm using it as an excuse to take you on a wild mathematical tangent, but you can use it as a rope, if you want, to reel yourself back into the world of practicality (or to reassure yourself that it still exists), if you were to lose your way inside the abstract manifolds of rotation space.
+To be honest, the premise of this section is a cover story.
+I'm using it as an excuse to take you on a wild mathematical tangent, but you can use it as a rope, if you want, to reel yourself back into the world of practicality (or just tug on it to reassure yourself that it still exists), if you lose your way inside the abstract manifolds of rotation space.

 Let's go on a mathematical detour and see what the latter routes would involve (automatic or analytic).